 Women Who Stand Beside Us

 I am an artist and designer whose work explores protection, resilience, belonging, and empowerment through sculpture, public art, and spatial design.
 My practice is inspired by the relationships that help us navigate vulnerability and strength, particularly the women, mentors, mothers, sisters, and friends who offer guidance, wisdom, support, and care throughout our lives.

-Building on my experience in painting public art, I am currently developing a sculptural language rooted in abstract forms that embody both strength and tenderness.
+Building on my experience in public art, I am developing a sculptural language rooted in abstract forms that embody both strength and tenderness.
 Circles, shields, and organic geometries appear throughout my work as symbols of protection, connection, and transformation.
 I am interested in how art can occupy space not only as an object, but as a presence that fosters dignity, contemplation, and belonging.

+Women Who Stand Beside Us